hashicorp/terraform-provider-tfe/website/docs/r/scim_settings.html.markdown

   Requires admin token configuration.
 See example usage for incorporating an admin token in your provider config.
   -> Note: SCIM requires SAML to be configured first, so the examples below depend on a tfe_saml_settings resource.
 While this resource exists, SCIM is always enabled = true; running terraform destroy disables SCIM.
   -> Note: paused, site_admin_group_scim_id and site_auditor_group_scim_id are the only mutable arguments.
 To fully disable SCIM you must run terraform destroy on this resource; there is no argument to disable it in-place.
+  -> Note: Clearing a group mapping — setting site_admin_group_scim_id or site_auditor_group_scim_id to "", or removing it from your configuration — unlinks the group and revokes that role from every member of it.
+Once these mappings are managed here, do not also set them in the Terraform Enterprise admin UI: the next apply overwrites whatever the UI recorded.
+  ~> Note: site_auditor_group_scim_id and site_auditor_group_display_name map the Site Auditor role and require an instance of Terraform Enterprise at least as recent as v2.1.0.
+On earlier releases the provider returns a minimum-version error when site_auditor_group_scim_id is set.
 ---

 # Resource: tfe_scim_settings